deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 ***Owen Powell***

-"So…what am I going to be doing?"
+"So...what am I going to be doing?"
 Adam was asking, as Powell entered the gym.
 Legsy hadn't, as predicted, been happy about giving Adam a '*taster*', but the young man was persuasive and knew his own mind.

 The sergeant just picked up the rucksack that had been leaning against the wall behind him, hoisting it easily in one hand.
 "You're going to run around the gym wearing this." he said.

-"Okay…" Adam turned around.
+"Okay..."
+Adam turned around.
 "How heavy is—*oof!"*

-"Do up that one around your waist…and that one across your chest.
-Pull 'em tight…no, tighter than that, come on!
+"Do up that one around your waist...and that one across your chest.
+Pull 'em tight...no, tighter than that, come on!
 There you are."
 Legsy instructed, until the pack was strapped tight to Adam's body.
 He gave it an experimental shake, yanking the teenager around.
 "Good?"

 Adam nodded, though his expression had an edge of trepidation to it now.
 "Good."

-"…Well, what are you waiting for then?"
+"...Well, what are you waiting for then?"
 Legsy demanded.
 Adam made an '*oh, right*' face and set off at a jog.

 "Is that what you call running?"
 Legsy shouted after him.
 "Come on, you're here to *train*, boyo!"